Do Professionals Get Better Mortgage Rates?

 Architects, engineers, surveyors, and actuaries appear at some lenders.
 The common thread is recognised qualification, regulated status, and a career trajectory lenders regard as predictable.
 Lender lists change — check live criteria for each case.

 One point worth making clearly: for investment banking professionals, private equity professionals, traders, and senior tech leaders, named-profession products are often beside the point.
 Your income isn't complex because of your job title — it's complex because of how you're paid.
-What matters is finding a lender whose income model handles bonuses, carried interest, RSUs, or foreign currency intelligently.
+What matters is finding a lender whose income model handles bonuses, carried interest, restricted stock units (RSU)s, or foreign currency intelligently.
 The professional label may or may not unlock an additional tier.
 The income structuring always matters.

 What actually changes with a professional mortgage?